hundred rabbits logo consisting of one hundred white dots

 Our windlass sat on a wooden pad, which we cut out using wood scissors and a hammer.
 Once that was out, we lifted the deck half of the windlass, and went to work cutting the shaft in two using a grinder.
 Brutish.
 It took many days.
 Even when the shaft was cut, the bottom part was stubborn and refused to budge.
 We begged it to let go of our deck, but it hugged the surface, indifferent to our plea.
 Again, we had to threaten it with more violence.
 Eventually, defeated, its claws retracted and we were able to take it off.
 Indeed, the whole thing was seized, the metal was crusty and grey, and some of the more delicate parts exploded into a fine powder at our fingertips.

-At this point, we had no plans to install another powered windlass, ever, so we started removing all of the heavy wiring running the length of the boat.
+At this point, we had no plans to install another powered windlass, ever (see no windlass), so we started removing all of the heavy wiring running the length of the boat.
 We also removed panels for turning on the windlass which had been installed and wired all over the boat (3 in all).
 The power switch was inside the cabin, and toggles for hoisting the anchor, or lowering it.
 It appeared that we would have many holes to close.
 It is amazing that boats can manage to remain dry inside with so many holes.

 On the bow, we had two ~5cm holes to fill, with two more: one in the anchor locker, and another in the cockpit.